Platelet Inventory Management with Approximate Dynamic Programming: MDP Formulation

 where $0\leq \alpha < 1$ is the discount-factor and,

-The cost in period $t$ is comprised of a fixed ordering cost associated with any (non-zero) order quantity, the linear holding cost of extra units remaining in the inventory, and the shortage and wastage costs incurred in that period.
+\minorrevision{The cost in period $t$ is comprised of a fixed ordering cost associated with any (non-zero) order quantity (incurred at the beginning of the period and after placing the order), the linear holding cost of units remaining in the inventory, and the shortage and wastage costs incurred in that period (all incurred at the end of the period and after realizing the demand). }